'Everyone's scared' - Puerto Rico declares emergency after earthquakes

 Witnesses on social media described it as “super strong” and lasting up to 30 seconds.
 It was followed by a number of hefty aftershocks, including two measuring 5.6.

-Reporting by Luis Valentin Ortiz; Additional reporting by Daniel Trotta and Shubham Kalia; Writing by Andrew Hay; Editing by Peter Cooney and Leslie Adler
+Reporting by Luis Valentin Ortiz; Additional reporting by Daniel Trotta and Shubham Kalia; Writing by Andrew Hay; Editing by Peter Cooney, Leslie Adler and Michael Perry